qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

   all elements will be rastered before printing or saving as Postscript or PDF.
   In this tab you can also customize settings for Grid and Smart Guides.
 * The :guilabel:`Item Properties` tab displays the properties for the selected item element.
-Click the |mActionSelectPan| :sup:`Select/Move item` icon to select an element (e.g. legend, scalebar or label) on the canvas.
+Click the |mActionSelect| :sup:`Select/Move item` icon to select an element (e.g. legend, scalebar or label) on the canvas.
 Then click the :guilabel:`Item Properties` tab and customize the settings for the selected element.